 Transformers in RF Amplifiers

-than the frequency of that voltage.
-Hysteresis loss, however, increases as frequency increases.
+rather than the frequency of that voltage.
+Hysteresis loss, however, increases as

-also increases (two shifts for each cycle of a.c.); therefore, the "molecular friction"
+increases (two shifts for each cycle of a.c.); therefore, the "molecular friction"

 Neutralization of RF Amplifiers